-Although the Indentures limit the ability of Cirsa's restricted subsidiaries to enter into consensual restrictions on their ability to pay dividends and make payments, there are significant qualifications and exceptions to these limitations.
+Although the indentures governing the notes limit the ability of Cirsa's restricted subsidiaries to enter into consensual restrictions on their ability to pay dividends and make payments, there are significant qualifications and exceptions to these limitations.

 Cirsa Funding may not be able to recover any amounts under its funding loans because its right to receive payments under such funding loans is subordinated to all third party liabilities of Cirsa.